pablodecm/paper-inferno/paper/paper.md

-of the training step for 10 different random initialisations of the neural network parameters; (b) profiled likelihood around the expectation value for the parameter of interest $s$ of 10 trained inference-aware models and 10 trained cross-entropy loss based models.
+of the training step for 10 different random initialisations of the neural network parameters; (b) profiled likelihood around the expectation value for the parameter of interest $s$ of 10 trained inference-aware models and 10 trained CE loss based models.
 All results correspond to Benchmark 2.
 :::

-In [@Fig:training_dynamics], the dynamics of inference-aware optimisation are shown by the validation loss, which corresponds to the approximate expected variance of parameter $s$, as a function of the training step for 10 random-initialised instances of the \textsc{INFERNO} model corresponding to Benchmark 2.
+In [@Fig:training_dynamics], the training dynamics of inference-aware optimisation are shown by the validation loss, which corresponds to the approximate expected variance of parameter $s$, as a function of the step for 10 random-initialised instances of the \textsc{INFERNO} model corresponding to Benchmark 2.
 All inference-aware models were trained during 200 epochs with SGD using mini-batches of 2000 observations and a learning rate $\gamma=10^{-6}$.
 All the model initialisations converge to summary statistics that provide low variance for the estimator of
-$s$ when the nuisance parameters are accounted for.
+$s$.

-To compare with alternative approaches and verify the validity of the results, the profiled likelihood [@tanabashi2018review] obtained both with the INFERNO-based and classifier-based
+To compare with alternative approaches, the profiled likelihood [@tanabashi2018review] obtained both with the INFERNO-based and classifier-based